pessimism/TronxyX1/README.md

 I found that even after belt tensioning to the best of my ability with the provided hardware, I had to very slightly increase the X steps/mm to get true squares/circles.
 I attribute this to differences in belt tension between axes

 I found my extruder was underextruding and steps/mmm needed to be increased by almost 10%.
 Never assume factory calibration is correct.
 This can also change from one filament to the other.
 I did the adjustment using [this guide](https://all3dp.com/2/extruder-calibration-6-easy-steps-2/)

+## Extruder Issues
+While trying to eliminate stringing and blobbing on prints I found that the bowden tube was not fully inserted into either coupler.
+The end going into the hot end was also not cut flat, so I re-trimmed the end.
+Trimming and re-seating the tube noticeably improved print quality.